-As noted in the Ongoing SLO Assessment Guidelines below (pages 10-11), AY 2017-18 was designated as the Review Year for all six PLP Student Learning Outcomes.
-Because all six have been assessed since our pilot began in 2011-and SLO 1 - Self Leadership is assessed annually-we felt it was time to examine our outcomes against the revised academic and programmatic missions of the minor program.
-This task provides the meat for the 2018 report to be delivered in June.
-The six outcomes are addressed briefly below, but our findings and conclusions will be addressed in that annual report.
+AY 2017-18 was designated as the Review Year for all six PLP Student Learning Outcomes.
+Because all six have been assessed since our assessment pilot in 2011-and SLO 1 - Self Leadership has been assessed annually-we felt it was time to examine our outcomes against the evolving academic and programmatic missions of the minor.
+This task provided the fuel for the report submitted in May 2018, and reinforced the challenges observed in our 2017-2018 Assessment Plan.